 We have very effective measures in place to ensure that bullying within our school is rare.
 When bullying does occur we have strong systems in place to ensure that it is dealt with appropriately.

-Currently we have two HLTAs who provide pupil support and run two nurture bases, known as the ‘Den’ and the ‘Rainbow Room’ at lunchtimes.
-Pupil Support HLTAs also provide support through systems such as ‘worry boxes’ and mentor pupils where potential barriers to learning have been identified through analysis of attitude data.
+We have Pupil Support HLTAs and Teaching Assistants, who provide pupil support and run our two nurture bases, known as the ‘Den’ and the ‘Rainbow Room’ at lunchtimes.
+We also provide support through systems such as ‘worry boxes’ and mentor pupils where potential barriers to learning have been identified through analysis of attitude data.